Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 Best Hotel: Further Hotel

-Weaved into its surrounding community in Pererenan, Further Hotel is truly impressive.
-Starting with its unique architecture – when I spotted it, I knew instantly it’s a Further building.
+Woven into its surrounding community in Pererenan, Further Hotel is truly impressive.
+Starting with its unique architecture – when I spotted it, I knew instantly it was a Further building.
 Each of the one- and two-bedroom suites offer an intimate, serene atmosphere, laced with statement designs in every corner.
 You’ll find a spacious living room equipped with Bluetooth speakers, a bespoke minibar, a plush bed and a brick-blocked bathroom with an open-air shower and custom-made amenities by Oaken Lab.

 Insider tip: Further is a diffuse hotel – meaning it consists of a few buildings all located on the same street.
 I would stay at Further Gallery if I wanted to be closer to the beach, Further Studio for privacy, and Further Hotel for more suite options.